 biometric authentication, using security that is always one step ahead.
 Gemalto offers a variety of secure eID cards with a range of professional solutions for a complete solution, which can be delivered as individual systems or using a managed service option.

-Portugal, Lithuania, Luxembourg), in the Middle East (Jordan, Kuwait, Qatar, Oman, UAE, Bahrain and Saudi Arabia), in Africa (Algeria,
+Portugal, Lithuania, Luxembourg), in the Middle East (Jordan, Kuwait Civil ID, Qatar, Oman, UAE, Bahrain and Saudi Arabia), in Africa (Algeria,